GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 ### What if the user session expires?
 Let the user sign in through a dynamic sign-in flow!

-Even though the IdP keeps informing the user's sign-in status to the browser, it could be out of sync.
+Even though the IdP continues to inform the browser of the user's sign-in status, it could be out of sync.
 A typical case is when the session expires.
 The browser tries to send a credentialed request to the accounts list endpoint when the sign-in status is "sign-in", but the server should reject it because the session